 My name is Gerrit Theule.
 I grew up in, and live in, Wolseley.
 It’s a community whose values and ideals I really wanted to emulate when I started a law office: somewhere friendly, somewhere idealistic, and somewhere that looks out for other people.

 I was an opera singer before I became a lawyer and am still an (inactive) member of the Canadian Actors Equity Association.
 I am a member of the Canadian Civil Liberties Association, the American Civil Liberties Association, and the Manitoba and Canadian Bar Associations.
-I am a frequent guest lecturer at the University of Manitoba's Faculty of Lawy and the University of Winnipeg, and often lead continuing professional development sessions for other lawyers in the areas of wills and estates, and legal practice management, I was also the inaugural outside supervising lawyer/instructor at The Legal Help Centre’s new Consumer Protection Clinic.
+I am a frequent guest lecturer at the University of Manitoba's Faculty of Law and the University of Winnipeg, and often lead continuing professional development sessions for other lawyers in the areas of wills and estates, and legal practice management, I was also the inaugural outside supervising lawyer/instructor at The Legal Help Centre’s new Consumer Protection Clinic.

-I deal primarily with estate probate and administration, wills, mental health law, including committeeships, real estate, and our firm’s entertainment law (musicians, authors, and publishing companies), all while keeping client costs as reasonable as possible.
+I deal primarily with estate probate and administration, wills, mental health law, including committeeships, real estate, and our firm’s technology and entertainment law (musicians, authors, and publishing companies), all while keeping client costs as reasonable as possible.

 My name is Monica Adeler.
 As a long time Wolseley resident, I share the principle-based commitment of this community, which inspires me to view the legal system and the profession through values-based lenses.
 Before becoming a lawyer I was an academic at the University of Winnipeg, and used to play violin at a chamber orchestra in my childhood and teenage years.
 I attended the University of Manitoba law school and recently finished my articles at a local law firm.
 When not working or spending time with my family, I can be found volunteering in various community organizations such as the Spanish Club of Winnipeg and the Manitoba Law Foundation, among others.